ADGEfficiency/adgefficiency.github.io/_posts/2017-02-07-energy-insights-2017-bp-energy-outlook.md

 author: Adam Green
 categories:
   - Energy Insights
+excerpt: BP's view on the next 40 years.

 ---
 I look forward to the Annual BP Energy Outlook.
 Two of the principles of the Outlook are:
 1. avoiding groupthink by exposing ideas to the public